gallo2000sv/AzureOpenAI_SmartChat/README.md

-# Email Analysis Project
+# AI-Powered Data Analysis Chatbot: Azure, Databricks, and OpenAI Integration

 ## Overview
 This project implements an email analysis system powered by Azure Databricks, FastAPI, and Streamlit.
-It processes and analyzes email data stored in Azure Blob Storage and provides insights through an interactive web interface.
+It processes and analyzes email data stored in a CSV file (or any other type if you specify it in the notebook code) in Azure Blob Storage and provides insights through an interactive web interface.

 ## Project Structure
 ```